 - Lot size and usability: Lot size is significant only when the difference is substantial.
 For example, a home with an acre of land should not be equally compared to one with a quarter of an acre even if the home itself is comparable.

 CMA Basics to Remember

 Keep in mind, some personal preference features that were an expensive addition to a property may not have the selling value that you might expect.
-For example, a buyer of a property with a nice in-ground pool may consider this feature quite valuable, while another buyer may simply consider the pool a work intensive and a real danger for his/her small children.
-This type of feature will not likely generate a higher property selling value needed to cover the full cost of the original installation.
+For example, a buyer of a property with a nice in-ground pool may consider this feature quite valuable, while another buyer may simply consider the pool work intensive and a real danger for his/her small children.
+Therefore, this type of feature may or may not generate a higher property selling value needed to cover the full cost of the original installation.

 Once you have the CMA in hand you now can see how your property compares to the pricing of similar properties on the market and that have sold recently, giving you a clear picture of what your competition will be when you list your home.
 You and your agent now have the resources in hand needed to arrive at a reasonable value range for your property.